camunda/camunda/docs/src/yaml-workflows/README.md

 # YAML Workflows

-Zeebe provides a YAML format to define plain workflows.
-It's an alternative to BPMN 2.0, but doesn't provide the same flexibility or a visual representation.
-Internally, a YAML workflow is transformed into a BPMN workflow.
+In addition to BPMN, Zeebe provides a YAML format to define workflows.
+Creating a YAML workflow can be done with a regular text editor and does not require a graphical modelling tool.
+Internally, Zeebe transforms a deployed YAML file to BPMN.

-The targeted user group has a technical background and has no need for BPMN 2.0.

 ```yaml
 name: order-process